victronenergy/node-red-contrib-victron/README.md

 # Custom Victron Energy nodes for Node-RED

 This library provides custom Node-RED nodes for some of the most commonly used Victron Energy products.
-The aim is to make it easier and faster for users to create automations without actually having to touch any of the devices' internals.
+The aim is to make it easier and faster for users to create automations for and around a Victron system, without actually having to touch any of the devices' internals.

-This library is made as part of the "Add Node-RED to Venus OS"-project: which is about adding Nodejs, npm, node-red and more all into the Venus OS images.
-Manual [here](https://www.victronenergy.com/live/venus-os:large) and issue [here](https://github.com/victronenergy/venus/issues/378).
+This library is usually used as part of [Venus OS Large](https://www.victronenergy.com/live/venus-os:large) where it comes preinstalled, together with Node-RED itself.

+It is also possible to use this library when running Node-RED on a separate host.

 This library is not officially supported by Victron Energy: don't call our dealers or other support channels for help.